 2009 | $5,000 |

-How much can I put in my TFSA?
+How much can I contribute to my TFSA?

-We’ll give you two ways to figure out your annual TFSA dollar limit — an easy way, and an easier way.
+We’ll give you two ways to figure out your annual TFSA dollar limit — a shorthand way, and an official way.

-Easy Method: If you turned 18 in a year after 2009, check out the maximum annual contribution limits either above on this very page or on the CRA’s site.
-Add together the maximum contributions from the year you turned 18 up to the present.
-If you took a withdrawal from your TFSA in the previous year, add that amount as well.
-Subtract the sum of all prior years’ contributions from that figure.
-This number is your current maximum contribution.
+Shorthand, back of the napkins way: if you turned 18 after 2009, check out the maximum annual contribution limits in the table above.
+Add together the maximum contributions from the year you turned 18 every year through 2024.
+(If you took a withdrawal from your TFSA in the previous year, add that amount as well.)
+Then, subtract the sum of all prior years’ contributions from $95,000: this is your current maximum contribution amount.

 Go to the CRA My Account login.